dherault/honorable/docs/theming.md

 ## Using a preset

-You can either start a theme from scratch, or start with the [theme editor](https://design.honorable.design), or use a preferably use a preset.
+You can either start a theme from scratch (some components might not work then), or use a preferably use a preset.

 Available presets are: